Charles Studd: Cricketing career

-Studd gained fame as a cricketer representing England's Cambridge University, Gentlemen of India and Middlesex.
-Charles was the youngest and best known of the Studd brothers.
+Studd gained fame as a cricketer representing Cambridge University, Gentlemen of India and Middlesex.
+Charles was the youngest and best known of the three Studd brothers who played for Eton, Cambridge University and Middlesex.
 By the time he was sixteen he had started to excel at cricket and at nineteen was captain of his team at Eton College; after school he went to Trinity College, Cambridge, where he was also recognised as an outstanding cricketer.

 Ashes, 1882

 Studd played in the original Test against Australia where the Ashes were first named and was one of the last two batsman in.
 When Studd went in, England needed a mere ten runs to win but an eccentric performance by his batting partner Ted Peate led to the match being lost.

 A week later, the relevant edition of the Sporting Times included a mock obituary which has assumed iconic status: